wesleykchang/wesleykchang.github.io/research.md

 permalink: /research/
 ---

-I am broadly interested in all energy storage technologies that lead to a net-zero emissions society.
-I've specifically worked on different types of batteries for the past 7 years, including high energy density batteries (e.g. commercial Li-ion) for electric vehicles and portables, and long duration batteries (e.g. zinc-bromine) for grid-scale storage.
-Both of these applications are experiencing exponential drops in cost and increase in scale, globally.
 Below are a few examples of some of the interesting projects I have worked on recently.

 **High resolution acoustics**